Outline

 It is generally believed that “taking in too many calories and lack of exercise” are the causes of gaining weight, but I think this theory has a major flaw.
 In reality, there are two types of weight gain.

-To explain this, I have used the 'set-point' theory regarding body weight as I believe there is basically a function of homeostasis in our body.
+To explain this, I have used the 'set-point' theory regarding body weight, as I believe humans basically have a homeostatic function in the body.

 (A): This is the part where many people say, "I gained weight because I ate a lot of calories."